-The secondary-energy uncertainty or resolution may be entered using a data heading from Dictionary 24 with the family code F, e.g., E-RSL, E-LVL-ERR.
-Further information can be given under the keyword ERR-ANALYS (see EXFOR 8.10).
-See also Errors, Resolution.

-2. The information-identifier keyword EN-SEC may be used:

-- to specify to which reaction product the secondary energy given in the COMMON or DATA section refers.
-(See EXFOR 8.9). - to give free text information about the secondary energy.
+- e.
+The secondary-energy uncertainty or resolution may be entered using a data heading from Dictionary 24 with the family code E, e.g., E-RSL, E-LVL-ERR.
+Further information can be given under the keyword ERR-ANALYS (see EXFOR Manual Chapter 7, ERR-ANALYS).
+See also Errors, Resolution. - 2.
+The information-identifier keyword EN-SEC may be used: - to specify to which reaction product the secondary energy given in the COMMON or DATA section refers.
+(See EXFOR Manual Chapter 7, EN-SEC).
+This keyword must always be coded when the data headings E1, E2, etc., are used. - to give free text information about the secondary energy.